 Dr Aga is very passionate about using movement to help stay physically and mentally healthy as we age.

 She was involved in the research on the brain of famous masters athlete, Olga Kotelko.

 Olga Kotelko was a world record holder for multiple master track and field events all the way up to her death at age 95 years old!
-(Her story is available to read on Amazon)

 Dr Burzynska practices what she learns from researching the effects of movement on the elderly.
 She is keen climber and is always on the move herself as she is inspired by her study participants.

 She shares some great information how our brains change as we age, but also great advise how good physical movement is for training our brains to be smarter.